DavidHe1127/aws-cert/ec2/index.md

 ### raid
 `Redundant Array of Independent Disks` - basically it is a way to bundle up multiple volume into a single one volume.
 Use case scenario is when volume is provisioned with max size and it still does meet your `iops` requirement.
 Then you need a `raid`.

+### load-balancer
+`Health Check` will look for the file configured as ping path during health check setup.
+If the file isn't here, it will result in instace status being `out of service`.
+If the file is there, then status will be `in service`